Dentures in Denver CO

 If you are thinking about speaking with Dr. Patterson about dentures, you may have some reservations about the stigma of wearing them.
 Please remember that Dr. Patterson understands that teeth can be lost for a variety of reasons, and wants to help all of her patients to experience better teeth.
 Dentures are always preferable to no teeth or missing teeth.
 Dr. Patterson can discuss further concerns through an phone call or a consultation.

-If you would like to speak with Dr. Patterson about dentures, please call us now to set an appointment: (303) 722-9504
+If you would like to speak with Dr. Patterson about dentures, please call us or fill out our contact form now to set an appointment: (303) 722-9504